Alpine (band): History

-Alpine were nominated for ARIA Award for Breakthrough Artist - Release and Best Video (for "Hands") at the 2012 ARIA Music Awards.
-They toured the United States in March 2013, playing shows in Los Angeles and New York City, and in September made their US television debut on Jimmy Kimmel Live!.
-At the APRA Music Awards of 2013, the band members were nominated for Breakthrough Songwriter of the Year.
+In 2013, they toured the United States in March 2013, playing shows in Los Angeles and New York City, and in September 2013, made their US television debut on Jimmy Kimmel Live!.

-Rolling Stone magazine called Alpine a "Band to Watch" in July 2013, and they were touted similarly by The Guardian, Time and Vice magazines, as well as influential radio programs KCRW and NPR's All Songs Considered.

-The band's second album, Yuck, was released in 2015, reaching No. 16 on the Australian charts.
-Its lead single, "Foolish", came in at number 57 in that year's Hottest 100.
+In June 2015, the band released their second album, Yuck reaching No. 16 on the Australian charts.
+Its lead single, "Foolish", came in at number 57 in Triple J Hottest 100, 2015.

 After an extended hiatus, Alpine returned in 2019 with a new single, "Dumb" on 1 May 2019.
 A week prior, the band had announced that founding member and co-lead vocalist Lou James would be departing from the band.

 In December 2020, lead guitarist Christian O'Brien was charged with sexual assault regarding an incident on 2 August 2019.
 When releasing a statement of concern, the band revealed it had split up the year prior.